wanhsiu/portfolio/src/pages/projects/noguchi-museum-generative-identity.md

 description: >-
   For this project, I created a new visual identity for the Noguchi Museum in Long Island City, New York.
-The identity is created through generative design, using code to randomly generate different configurations of the logo.The inspiration and parameters for the logo is taken from the floor plan of the space, which is a prominent feature of the museum.\
+The identity is created through generative design, using code to randomly generate different configurations of the logo.
+The inspiration and parameters for the logo are taken from the floor plan of the space, which is a prominent feature of the museum.\

   \